apache/metron/metron-platform/metron-enrichment/Performance.md

 The approach to tuning the topology will look something like the following.
 More detailed tuning information is available next to each named parameter

 * Start the tuning process with a single worker.
-After tuning the individual bolts within a single worker, then scale out with more worker processes.
+After tuning the bolts within a single worker, scale out with additional worker processes.

-* Start the thread pool with a size of 1.
-Increase slowly only after tuning the other parameters first.
-Consider that each worker has its own thread pool and the total size of this thread pool should be less than the total number of cores available in the cluster.
+* Initially set the thread pool size to 1.
+Increase this value slowly only after tuning the other parameters first.
+Consider that each worker has its own thread pool and the total size of this thread pool should be far less than the total number of cores available in the cluster.

-* Set each parallelism value to the number of partitions on the input Kafka topic.
-Use the same value for all until a bolt capacity greater than 1 shows that the parallelism for a particular bolt needs to be increased.
+* Initially set each bolt parallelism hint to the number of partitions on the input Kafka topic.
+Monitor bolt capacity and increase the parallelism hint for any bolt whose capacity is close to or exceeds 1.

+* If the topology is not able to keep-up with a given input, then increasing the parallelism is the primary means to scale up.

 * Parallelism units can be used for determining how to distribute processing tasks across the topology.
 The sum of parallelism can be close to, but should not far exceed this value.

 	 (number of worker nodes in cluster * number cores per worker node) - (number of acker tasks)

-* If the topology is not able to keep-up with a given input, then increasing the parallelism should allow it to scale up.

 * The throughput that the topology is able to sustain should be relatively consistent.
 If the throughput fluctuates greatly, increase back pressure using [`topology.max.spout.pending`](#topology-max-spout-pending).

 ### Parameters

 The following parameters are useful for tuning the "Unified" Enrichment topology.

+WARNING: Some of the parameter names have been reused from the "Split/Join" topology so the name may not be appropriate.
+This will be corrected in the future.

 * [`enrichment.workers`](#enrichmentworkers)
 * [`enrichment.acker.executors`](#enrichmentackerexecutors)